 I mentioned in the original post that my daughter had broken a few of my first set and that I was needing to make more.
 Well, here I am, nearly two years later, and I’ve finally made some more.

 They are so easy to make, are super functional (assuming your toddler doesn’t get their hands on them), so cute, and they make great gifts.
-I mean, what else could you ask for?
+What else could you ask for?

 This post contains affiliate links.
 To see my full disclosure, go here.